 • Food Security • Corrections and Private Security •

-MCS is the sole provider of Incident Leadership as listed in the FEMA federal/state-sponsored course catalog as CA-010-PREV.
-The Department of Homeland Security has approved the use of SHSP and UASI grant funds for this MCS program.
+MCS is the sole provider of Incident Leadership which is listed in FEMA’s State and Federal Sponsored Course Catalog as CA-010-PREV.
+The Department of Homeland Security has approved this MCS program for use with SHSP and UASI grant funds.

-In addition, the MCS Incident Leadership program fully meets all requirements set by the National Wildfire Coordinating Group (NWCG) for L-381.
+In addition, the MCS Incident Leadership program fully meets all requirements set by the National Wildfire Coordinating Group (NWCG) for the L-381 certification standard.
 MCS is the largest provider of L-381: Incident Leadership, and our firm has the most extensive qualification requirements for instructors in comparison to other vendors.